Paseo del Prado, Madrid

 When looking for Madrid accommodation, look no further than the Radisson Blu Hotel, Madrid Prado - located halfway down the Paseo del Prado and within easy travelling distance of many city centre attractions.

-The hotel on the Paseo del Prado lies in one of the most vibrant and upmarket neighbourhoods, or barrios, of Madrid.
+The hotel on the Paseo del Prado lies in one of the most vibrant and upmarket neighbourhoods, or barrios in Spanish, of Madrid.
 Atocha train station, the city's central rail hub, is only a short walk from the Paseo del Prado, while metro station Anton Martin also lies close and will take you across the city.

 Make a reservation at Radisson Blu Hotel, Madrid Prado.